 Every year, the The Land Rover Bursary supports a challenging journey that takes a team beyond their limits and boundaries and makes full use of the capabilities of a Land Rover.
 The recipient of the bursary will receive up to £30,000 and the loan of a vehicle.

 The journey may connect with schools, local communities or research projects, but, whatever its aim, the team are expected to inspire and engage others, both from the field and on return.
+Watch the Land Rover Bursary video and become inspired to apply.

 Download application guidelines